wavefrontHQ/docs/pages/doc/alerts_manage.md

 Click **Save** in the top right to save your changes.

-{% include warning.html content="If you close the browser tab, your changes are lost!"%}
+{% include warning.html content="If you close the browser tab without saving, your changes are lost!"%}

 ## Delete an Alert